akthammomani/Frequentist-Inference-Hypothesis-Testing/README.md

 There are two parts to the case study:
-   * In part A, we’ll learn the Pythonic implementation of the concepts underlying frequentist inference.
+   * In part A, we’ll highlight the Pythonic implementation of the concepts underlying frequentist inference.
    * In Part B, we’ll apply those implementations to a real-world scenario.